 - Improved soil structure, increased soil organic matter

-- Lower ammonia levels in buildings
+- Lower ammonia levels in buildings and fewer flies

 - Slurry additive treatment saves time & money